Why the automation story needs a second chapter

 If you're not ready for that level of engagement, the Mission Multiplier Program is the place to build the skills and frameworks that will make you ready.

-And if you're thinking through what responsible AI adoption looks like for your organization — that's exactly what I'm here for.
+And if you're thinking through what responsible AI adoption looks like for your organisation — that's exactly what I'm here for.
 Start there.

 Co-create TERN as a Strategic Partner